Article

 • Stick to the five-second rule.
 It should take no more than five seconds for the user to find the most important information on the dashboard.
 In case you look through the data in search of a needed index for a longer period, it means the visual layout requires some improvements.
 The user wants to have all their questions answered as quickly as possible.

 • Take care of creating a clear and logical layout.
 Divide all the information into three parts in descending order of importance.
-Put the most significant indicators on the top, continue with trends that explain the above insights and put details that allow learning the issue deeper at the end.
+Put the most significant indicators on the top, continue with trends that explain the above insights, and put details that allow learning the issue deeper at the end.
 This will make the dashboard clear and easy to read.

 Final thoughts

-Dashboards are an essential part of SaaS applications that help users gain insights and make data-driven decisions.
 How do you make a good dashboard design?
 You consider carefully the audience, the type of data being displayed, and the business goals the dashboard is intended to support.
 Good dashboard design examples might come in various forms.
-The things they have in common are clarity, simplicity and clear hierarchies.
+The things they have in common are clarity, simplicity, and clear hierarchies.
 Every dashboard is unique and requires a careful personal touch.

 At Eleken, we can provide personalized solutions regardless of your industry and complexity.
 If you're looking for ways to make complicated data look simple, look no further, just drop us a line!